Skip to content

 co2s = pyco2.sys(data=df, total_silicate=1.5, opt_k_carbonic=9)

-# Return a parameter as a Series
+# Solve for and return a parameter as a Series

 pH = co2s.to_pandas("pH")

-# Return parameters as a DataFrame
+# Solve for and return parameters as a DataFrame

 df_results = co2s.to_pandas(["pH", "alkalinity"])